833-372-6311

 The most popular ESAs are dogs and then cats.
 But many other animals can qualify.

 According to the U.S. Department of Housing and Urban Development, animals commonly kept in the household can qualify as Emotional Support Animals.
-These are dogs, cars, small birds, rabbits, hamsters, gerbils, other rodents, fish, turtles, or “or other small, domesticated animals kept in the home for pleasure…”
+These are dogs, cats, small birds, rabbits, hamsters, gerbils, other rodents, fish, turtles, or “or other small, domesticated animals kept in the home for pleasure…”

 What if my support animal does not qualify as an ESA?